JoelSamson/Joel-Samson---Personal-Portfolio-Legacy-/README.md

 > **Note:** This is my old portfolio.
 For the latest version, updated projects, and a more immersive experience, visit my new portfolio at [joelsamson.com](https://joelsamson.com).

+# About This Repository

+Welcome to the GitHub repository of Joel Samson's Personal Portfolio website.
+This repository contains the source code and assets for the legacy version of my personal portfolio.

+## Overview

+This personal portfolio showcases my skills, experiences, and projects in the field of technology.
+It is designed to provide visitors with insights into my expertise and the projects I have worked on.
+While this version represents an older iteration of my portfolio, it still serves as a testament to my journey and capabilities.

 ## Technologies Used

 - **HTML**: The structure of the website.